Traditional Chatbot vs LLM: The Differences That Actually Matter

 Beyond recognizing topics, the chatbot also extracts specific data from the message.
 If you say “block my Visa card”, the topic is “block card” and the specific data is “Visa”.
 The system then knows which of your cards you want to block.

 When does this approach work well?
 When the user writes exactly what the system expects.
-These two questions it handles without problems:
+The chatbot handles these two questions without problems:

-But if the user writes “I was charged something strange this week and I’m not sure if it’s from the subscription or something else”, the chatbot has no intent for that.
+But if the user writes “I was charged something strange this week and I don’t know if it’s from the subscription or something else”, the chatbot has no intent for that.
 It can’t reason about ambiguity.
 It returns “I didn’t understand” and the conversation ends there.

-The difference is like comparing an employee who only knows 20 memorized answers with another who has studied thousands of documents on the subject and can reason and answer any question you ask them in a different way each time.
+The difference is like comparing an employee who only knows 20 memorized answers with one who has studied thousands of documents on the subject and can reason and answer any question you ask them differently each time.

-To create a chatbot with an LLM, the first thing you do is give it instructions written out.
-You tell it what role it has (for example, “you are the assistant of a bank”), how it should speak, and what things it can’t do (for example, “don’t make up customer data”).
+To create a chatbot with an LLM, the first thing you do is give it instructions in writing.
+You tell it what role it has (for example, “you are a bank’s assistant”), how it should speak, and what it cannot do (for example, “don’t make up customer data”).
 The model reads these instructions before answering any user question.

 import anthropic

-client = anthropic.Anthropic() # Requires ANTHROPIC_API_KEY as environment variable
+client = anthropic.Anthropic() # Requires ANTHROPIC_API_KEY as an environment variable

-# The system prompt defines the role and boundaries of the chatbot
+# The system prompt defines the chatbot's role and limits

-SYSTEM_PROMPT = """You are the assistant of Example Bank.
+SYSTEM_PROMPT = """You are the assistant for Example Bank.

 Never make up balances or customer data."""